ARMmbed/mbed-os-example-mesh-minimal/README.md

 See [Notes on different hardware](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/Hardware.md) for known combinations of development boards and RF shields that have been tested.

+You also need to check how LEDs and buttons are configured for your hardware, and update .json accordingly.

 ### Compile the application

 #### For 6LoWPAN